GoAlldex/EQlibrium/README.md

 ## Project Overview

-AVSYNTH is an example synth project designed to demonstrate the capabilities of the JUCE framework and modern C++ practices.
+EQlibrium is an example EQ project designed to demonstrate the capabilities of the JUCE framework and modern C++ practices.
 The project is structured to provide a clear understanding of audio synthesis, plugin development, and cross-platform compatibility.